CopySphere/CopySphere.github.io/README.md

 Some uses of content may be against the creators intent, such as being included in rule34, gambling, or political speech.

-CopySphere allows you to visibly redirect attribution coming to you from tagged sources to charity, showing that you do not condone such uses and that you do not want to be seen as profiting off them.
+CopySphere allows you to visibly redirect attribution coming from tagged sources to you, to a charity.

-This allows you do make
+This allows you to show that you do not condone such uses and that you do not want to be seen as profiting off them.

 ### What content is not allowed?
 Any content that would prevent the system from operating.